Why “Gay Marriage In Denmark”?

 Does getting married to an EU citizen give me automatic residency in Europe?

 In general terms, yes it does, but be careful – this is a complicated issue.
 The 2004 EU Directive on freedom of movement established this principle, but the individual EU countries did not implement the Directive fully.
-In particular, most countries want to be sure that any marriage is genuine, that the couple will be living together as man and wife, and that they can support themselves financially.
+In particular, most countries want to be sure that any marriage is genuine, that the couple will be living together, and that they can support themselves financially.
 For gay couples, surprisingly, even EU countries which do not recognise gay marriage (such as Poland) are obliged to recognise the spouse’s right to live and work in the EU – but you might face a battle to win that one in practice.